Grains of paradise: Uses

 Melegueta pepper is commonly used in the cuisines of West and North Africa, from where it has been traditionally transported by camel caravan routes through the Sahara desert and distributed to Sicily and the rest of Italy.
 Mentioned by Pliny as "African pepper" but subsequently forgotten in Europe, they were renamed "grains of paradise" and became a popular substitute for black pepper in Europe in the 14th and 15th centuries.
 The Ménagier de Paris recommends it for improving wine that "smells stale".
 Through the Middle Ages and into the early modern period, the theory of the four humors governed theories about nourishment on the part of doctors, herbalists, and druggists.
 In this context, John Russell characterized grains of paradise in The Boke of Nurture as "hot and moist".

 In 1469, King Afonso V of Portugal granted the monopoly of trade in the Gulf of Guinea to Lisbon merchant Fernão Gomes.
 This included the exclusivity in trade of Aframomum melegueta, then called malagueta pepper.
 The grant came at the cost of 100,000 real annually and agreement to explore 100 mi of the coast of Africa per year for five years; this gives some indication of the European value of the spice.
 After Christopher Columbus reached the New World in 1492 and brought the first samples of the chili pepper (Capsicum frutescens) back with him to Europe, the name malagueta, and Spanish and Portuguese spelling, was then applied to the new chili "pepper" because its piquancy was reminiscent of grains of paradise.
 Malagueta, thanks to its low price, remained popular in Europe even after the Portuguese opened the direct maritime route to the Spice Islands around 1500.
 This namesake, the malagueta chili, remains popular in Brazil, the Caribbean, Portugal, and Mozambique.

-The importance of the A. melegueta spice is shown by the designation of the area from the St. John River (near present-day Buchanan) to Harper in Liberia as the Grain Coast or Pepper Coast in honor of the availability of grains of paradise.
+The importance of the A. melegueta spice is shown by the area's designation from the St. John River (near present-day Buchanan) to Harper in Liberia as the Grain Coast or Pepper Coast in honor of the availability of grains of paradise.
 Later, the craze for the spice waned, and its uses were reduced to a flavoring for sausages and beer.
-In the 18th century, its importation to Great Britain collapsed after a parliamentary act of George III forbade its use in alcoholic beverages.
+In the 18th century, its importation to Great Britain collapsed after an act of Parliament during the reign of George III forbade its use in alcoholic beverages.
 In 1855, England imported about 15000 to 19,000 lb per year legally (duty paid).
 By 1880, the 9th edition of the Encyclopædia Britannica reported: "Grains of paradise are to some extent used in veterinary practice, but for the most part illegally to give a fictitious strength to malt liquors, gin, and cordials".

 The presence of the seeds in the diets of lowland gorillas in the wild seems to have some sort of beneficial effect on their cardiovascular health.
-They also eat the leaves, and use them for bedding material.
-The absence of the seeds in the diets of captive lowland gorillas may contribute to their occasionally poor cardiovascular health in zoos.
+They also eat the leaves and use them for bedding material.
+The absence of seeds in the diets of captive lowland gorillas may contribute to their occasionally poor cardiovascular health in zoos.